xplosionmind/old.tommi.space/_notes/public/Scripts.md

 ## Slogger

 Logging anything happening to my life, saving it in a shared database.
-A sort of front-end client for the [[Timeline development|Timeline]].
+A sort of front-end client for the [[Nolan|Timeline]].